 At Recovery Lighthouse we take alcohol recovery to the next level; helping you all the way from alcohol detox, through alcohol rehabilitation and with reintegration into successful sober living.
 You need never feel alone again!

-Recovery from alcohol addiction or drug addiction is truly a miracle, but it does take time and it takes ongoing therapeutic alcohol recovery work in order to safeguard sobriety.
+Recovery from alcohol addiction or drug addiction is like a miracle.
+However, it does take time and ongoing therapeutic alcohol recovery work to safeguard sobriety.

 If you truly want help to get sober and stay sober, we offer highly effective and affordable alcohol rehab treatment that can make this possible